GiancarloMCorrea/extractOceanVariables/README.md

 Codes to easily get oceanographic information from [ERDDAP](https://www.ncei.noaa.gov/erddap/index.html), [HYCOM](https://www.hycom.org/), or [COPERNICUS](https://data.marine.copernicus.eu/products) from R. You can also get bathymetric data using the [marmap](https://cran.r-project.org/web/packages/marmap/index.html) R package.

 The provided codes (found in the `codes` folder) efficiently download oceanographic data and then find the value corresponding to each observation in your data based on spatial location and time.
 A new column to your data is added with the values of the desired environmental variable.
 Minimum handling is required.
 The R codes there are self-explanatory and have comments to guide you through the process.
+You only need to focus on the `single-XXXX.R` or `multiple-XXXX.R` scripts (e.g., `code/hycom/single/single-HYCOM.R`), and ignore the rest.

-> **Requirements** Your data need to have longitude (numeric), latitude (numeric), and date (Date class, %Y-%m-%d) columns.
+> **Requirements** Your data need to have longitude (numeric, [-180, 180]), latitude (numeric, [-90, 90]), and date (Date class, %Y-%m-%d) columns.

 There are two main ways to do this, and I call them *single* or *multiple-use* approaches.